Daniel-Kav/resturant-website/README.md

-# todostodos
+# Resturant webpage
- a todo app design by me
+ a sample resturant webpage product using webpack and es6 modules